New South Wales V set: Withdrawal

-The remaining 15 original series cars were withdrawn in late 2005 due to corrosion in the underframes, these cars had mild steel underframes and stainless steel bodies and the contact between these two dissimilar metals resulted in galvanic corrosion.
+The remaining 15 original series cars were withdrawn in late 2005, due to galvanic corrosion in their mild steel underframes as a result of contact with their stainless steel bodies.
 DMT 9204 was subsequently destroyed in an emergency services training exercise on 25 November 2008.

-DIM8020, formerly from DIM8067 was withdrawn in 2005 and was subsequently stored at Maintrain, Auburn.
-It was then used to test features such as door indicator lights which were eventually rolled out to the rest of the V set fleet.
+DIM 8020, formerly DIM 8067, was withdrawn in 2005 and was subsequently stored at Maintrain, Auburn.
+It was then used to test features such as door indicator lights, which were eventually rolled out to the rest of the V set fleet.
 In 2007, it was moved to the Petersham training college before being replaced in 2009 by two withdrawn S set cars.
-It was then transferred back to Auburn and remained stored until it was scrapped in 2021.
+DIM 8020 was then transferred back to Auburn and remained stored until it was scrapped in 2021.

-In January 2011, an additional 25 Oscar H set cars were ordered to replace the 1977 batch of V sets.
-However some remain in service and were put through the refurbishment programme in 2013.

-All sets will be replaced by D sets, which began entering service in December 2024.

-As of November 2025, sets V4, V5, V6, V7, V11, V12, V15, V16, V17, V18, V19, V20, V21, V23, V24, V27, V30, V31, V32, V33, V34, V36, V37, V38, V40, V42, V43, V44, V48, V50 and V51 have been withdrawn from service.

-In June 2025, sets V20, V40 and V48 have been sent to Chullora for scrapping alongside 12 retired C Set carriages as well as some carriages from V1, V8, V19, V22 and V23.
-On 1 July 2025, sets V12 and V36 were also sent to Chullora for scrapping.
+In June 2025, the first V set was scrapped, further carriages followed, being replaced by newer D sets.

+In January 2026, the front ends of DIM 8041 and DIM 8044 on V10/25 were repainted in the original Blue Goose livery, however the anticlimber was painted orange instead of the original black.
+The sides of the carriages retained their final NSW TrainLink livery, however.
+The sets ran the final revenue V set service from Lithgow to Sydney Terminal (Central) on 30 January 2026.
+On 12 February 2026, Sets V21 and V29 were transferred under their own power from Lithgow to Flemington while towing set V9.
+The former two sets are going in to storage while V9 was transferred to Chullora for scrapping.
+On the 22 June 2026, Sets V44, V45 and V46 travelled under their own power to Lithgow from FMC.

 Preservation

-Transport Heritage NSW are planning on preserving an operational 4 car set, along with a trailer car for static display.
+Transport Heritage NSW are planning on preserving an operational 4 car set, along with an additional car for static display.
+No specific carriages have been formally announced for preservation as of August 2026.